MelSwell/reel-reviews-backend/README.md

 New users will not have any reviewed movies associated with them; use the search feature to find movies to review

-To write a new review, simply click the 'View' button on the chosen search result card to pull up a modal
+To write a new review, simply click the 'View' button on the chosen search result card to pull up a modal with more options

-To manage/view your reviews, go to the 'My Reviews'
+To manage/view your reviews, go to the 'My Reviews' page.
+From here, click the 'View' button on any of your reviews to pull up a modal with more options

 All movies come with a details page and a 'Get Recommendations' button